 Learners who are developing their information literate abilities do the following:

 The guides below will assist you with the writing process.
-If you need further writing help, please visit the Research, Assignment, & Writing Assistance box on the left.
+If you need further writing help, please visit the Research, Assignment, & Writing Assistance box below.